s1imreaper/Portfolio/index.md

 Employment of DecisionTrees, LassoRegression, GaussianNB for prediction.
 77% score on prediction of heart attack using resting ecg, maximum heart rate of patients, and anginal pain type. <br> <br>

 ## links
-<a href = 'tab.html'>Tableau Dashboards</a> --> A dump of Tableau Dashboard's I've made while practicing.
+<a href = 'tab.html'>Tableau Dashboards</a> --> A dump of Tableau dashboards I've made while practicing.